luansouzasilva31/mini-projects/README.md

 # mini-projects

-Repository with small projects, some poc's and tests.
+Repository with small projects, some POCs, and tests in Computer Vision and related stuff.